 NCBI BLAST+ [1] is the latest version of popular BLAST program, that is used to handle sequence similarity searching.
-Queries are processed independently and have no dependencies between them.
-This makes it possible to use multiple BLAST instances to process queries in a pleasingly parallel manner.

-We performed the BLAST+ scaling speedup performance experiment from Gunarathne, et al[3] to compare the performance of Twister4Azure Blast+ performance with Amazon EC2 classic cloud and Apache Hadoop BLAST+ implementations.
+Queries are processed independently and have no dependencies between them making it possible to use multiple BLAST instances to process queries in a pleasingly parallel manner.
+We performed the BLAST+ scaling speedup performance experiment from Gunarathne, et al[3] using Twister4Azure Blast+ to compare the performance with Amazon EC2 classic cloud and Apache Hadoop BLAST+ implementations.
 We used Azure Extra Large instances with 8 Map workers per node for the Twister4Azure BLAST experiments.
-We used a sub-set of a real-world protein sequence data set as the input BLAST queries and used NCBI's non-redundant (NR) protein sequence database.
-In order to make the tasks coarser granular, we bundled 100 queries in to each data input file resulting in files with sizes in the range of 7-8 KB.
-All of the implementations download and extract the compressed BLAST database to a local disk of each worker prior to beginning processing of the tasks.
+We used a sub-set of a real-world protein sequence data set (100 queries per map task) as the input BLAST queries and used NCBI's nonredundant (NR) protein sequence database.
+All of the implementations downloaded and extracted the compressed BLAST database to a local disk of each worker prior to beginning processing of the tasks.
 Twister4Azure's ability to specify deploy time initialization routines was used to download and extract the database.
 The performance results do not include the database distribution times.

 The Twister4Azure BLAST+ absolute efficiency (Figure 9) was better than the Hadoop and EMR implementations.
-Additionally the Twister4Azure performance was comparable to the performance of the Azure Classic Cloud

-BLAST results that we had obtained earlier.
+Additionally the Twister4Azure performance was comparable to the performance of the Azure Classic Cloud BLAST results that we had obtained earlier.
 This shows that the performance of BLAST+ is sustained in Twister4Azure, even with the added complexity of MapReduce and iterative MapReduce.